 14 Things Homeowners Need to Do Once a Month

 An ounce of prevention really is worth a pound of cure.
-Do these tasks monthly, and you’ll save a bundle in emergency service calls and aggravation.
+Do these tasks monthly, and you’ll save a bundle in emergency service calls and aggravation throughout the year.

 Inspect Attic For Leaks During Rain Storm

 “Go into your attic to spot any leaks during a rain storm,” says John Bodrozic, co-founder of HomeZada.
 “Roof leaks can go unrepaired for a long time creating damage to insulation and can be a source of mold growth, which is harmful to your health.”
 Plus: 15 silent signs that your roof is failing.

 Bodrozic says you should replace your air filters at least four times a year, but it’s best to check them once a month.
 This keeps air in the house healthy and your system running efficiently because they are not clogged with debris or dust.
 We’ll walk you through cleaning your AC condenser unit yourself.

 Test that the safety features of your automatic-opening garage door are still in good shape, says Bodrozic.
 That includes the safety beams, which should stop the door from closing if it detects anything the door’s path.
 Plus: Check out this crazy double-decker car storage idea for your garage.

 “Your doors are probably a series of panels that are connected with hinges and have either metal or plastic rollers on each side,” Bodrozic says.
 “Use an appropriate lubricant, depending on metal or plastic rollers, to keep your garage door operating smoothly and prolong its useful life.”

 Shrubs often grow around your A/C unit, which blocks free air flow, says Bodrozic.
 “This causes the unit to work harder and can cause damage, so it is important to trim shrubs and remove leaves from the surrounding area.”